Hidaya Sultan al-Salem: Career

 Hidaya Sultan al-Salem was a journalist and author, editor and publisher for 40 years.
 However, she began her career as a teacher.
 She was the sixth woman to ever become a teacher in Kuwait.
 While she was a teacher, she started writing articles for Lebanese and Egyptian newspapers.

 In 1961, she became a journalist in Kuwait.
 In 1964, she was a founding member of the Kuwaiti Literary League.
 She published five non-fiction books while working as a journalist.
 Two of the books were The Arabs (1965) and Women in Koran.
 In 1970, al-Salem bought the weekly magazine al-Majalis and became its publisher and editor-in-chief.
 She was also the owner of Arab Sport.
 In 1972, she became part of a second wave of Kuwaiti women writers when she published a short story "Kharif bila matar" (Translated: "An Autumn Without Rain").
-In addition, she published an underground newsletter Children And Women of Kuwait during the occupation of Kuwait by Iraq in 1990-1991.
+In addition, she published an underground newsletter Children And Women of Kuwait during the occupation of Kuwait by Iraq in 1990–1991.

 She was also a member of the Kuwaiti Journalists Association and served on its board as a prominent woman.

 Death

 She was shot and killed in Kuwait City on 20 March 2001 while she was being driven to a Women and Culture Conference that was being hosted by the Kuwaiti Women's Association.
 The conference was being held to declare Kuwait City as the "capital of Arab culture" for a year.
-On the way, al-Salem was stopped at a traffic stop when Lieutenant Colonel Khaled Niqa al-Azmi got out of his four-wheel drive vehicle and shot six bullets into al-Salem's head the reason al-Salem got killed was because she was attacking the woman of the al awazim tribe and calling them woman with no honor and so on and the tribal people in general do not accept these words in general The Lt.
+On the way, al-Salem was stopped at a traffic stop when Lieutenant Colonel Khaled Niga al-Azmi got out of his four-wheel drive vehicle and shot six bullets into al-Salem's head.
+This was an act of revenge against al-Salem for publishing an article which made a mention on how women from the Awazim tribe were hired as dancers in the first half of the 20th century in Kuwait.
+The Lt.
 Colonel was a high ranking police officer, and he was wearing a long traditional robe at the time of the shooting.